davyleroy/The-Web_App/README.md

 # ***About Wawe System in PHP MySQL Project***
 This project is a Wawe using PHP MySQL and CodeIgniter Framework.
 This system manages and storing the patients' personal records.
 The system stores the data in a database such as the Out-Patient Findings and Admission Details of a patient.
 By this, a certain hospital can easily retrieve the data or records of their patient without hassle.
-This Wawe has a pleasant user interface and user-friendly functionalities to give the system users a better experience when using the system.
+This Wawe has a pleasant user interface and user-friendly functionalities to give the system users a better experience when using the App.
 This project was developed using the following:
   - HTML
   - CSS
   - jQuery